 Richard J. Greenstone practices copyright, trademark, licensing, and transactional law for the computer, entertainment, and publishing industries in San Francisco representing multimedia and online media companies, domain name owners, software, book and magazine publishers, programmers, authors, actors, artists, and producers throughout California, the United States, and the world.
-Richard Greenstone has over twenty nine years of legal experience in these industries and substantive law areas.
+Richard Greenstone has over thirty three years of legal experience in these industries and substantive law areas.

 Richard Greenstone is a member of the California state bar, admitted to several United States District Courts, and is an elected member of the Los Angeles Copyright Society.
 Richard Greenstone practices before the United States Copyright Office and the United States Patent and Trademark Office in trademark matters.
 He has well over five hundred trademark applications and registrations to his credit performed for both clients and other attorneys who seek his advice.
-Richard has recently opened and is now developing a website, Trademarks All The Time, exclusively devoted to trademarks law, branding, registration, infringements, and trademark portfolio management.
+Richard's trademark practice includes branding, registration, infringements, and trademark portfolio management.

 Richard Greenstone actively participates in the American Bar Association.
 He currently produces the program Young Lawyer and Law Student Orientation: Your Questions Answered for the American Bar Association's Forum on the Entertainment and Sports Industries.
-This year's Forum Annual Meeting will take place in Las Vegas October 2012; the exact dates to be announced.
 Richard served on the governing committee of the Forum and was also Division Chair for the Visual Arts Division, Publications Chair, and editor-in-chief of the Forum's law journal Entertainment and Sports Lawyer.
 Richard Greenstone also served as Forum liaison to the American Bar Association's Technology Counsel and was a member of the Standing Committee on Strategic Communications.

 Richard Greenstone has authored over twenty articles on copyright, trademark, computer, entertainment, and licensing law, and has authored software on copyright law (17 U.S.C. § 101 et seq.) and the sale of fine prints (California Civil Code §§ 1740 - 1745.5).
 Richard Greenstone served on the advisory board and wrote a monthly column for Aspen Law and Business' magazine The Licensing Journal.
 Richard Greenstone also publishes Law Bytes.
-Currently in Law Bytes is an article by Rachal Ranteesi and edited by Richard Greenstone on music publishing.
+Currently in Law Bytes is an article by Bianca Francisca Hoogkamer and edited by Richard Greenstone on copyright protection for fashion designs.

 Richard Greenstone is an avid photographer; his pictures appear on this website.
-In the past two years Richard displayed his work in two solo shows at Zindagi and McGuire galleries in San Francisco.
+In the past three years Richard displayed his work in three shows at Zindagi and McGuire galleries in San Francisco and Collector Gallery in Berkeley.
 You can see some of the pictures from these shows on his Facebook website Reflected Eye.
-Richard's next show, at Collector Gallery, will feature his abstract works.
-Collector Gallery is at 2950 College Avenue, Berkeley, California.
-Attend the opening reception on March 8, 2013 from 6:00 to 8:00 pm.

 Dry Standpipe by Richard Greenstone, 2004